Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 # The Big Picture

-Big thoughts need big ILLU.
+Big thoughts &mdash; big pictures.
+Whatever &mdash; shallow, angled, or blurred.

-<SUB></SUB>

-Whatever it looks it's better plain text.

 It may come out commonplace, a plane section, angled or blurred, or even childish but it will beat explanation prose and ensure you with an eagle view.